manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-13-scalable-heroku-worker-for-sidekiq.markdown

 published: true
 ---

-[{% img right /images/posts/more-workers.jpg 200 200 Yeoman %}](/blog/2012/06/22/integrate-travis-ci-into-grunt/) In this post I'd like to show you guys how to deploy your Rails application to Heroku with a Sidekiq worker that only gets initiated when there are tasks in the queue to process.
+[{% img left /images/posts/more-workers.jpg 200 200 More workers %}](/blog/2012/11/13/scalable-heroku-worker-for-sidekiq/) In this post I'd like to show you guys how to deploy your Rails application to [Heroku](http://www.heroku.com/) with a [Sidekiq](http://sidekiq.org/) worker that only gets initiated when there are tasks in the queue to process.

 Our goal is to start a worker when a task is added to the queue and to destroy the worker after its done processing the queue tasks.
 This will result in a much lower bill at the end of the month because the worker doesn't have to be up the whole month.